hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/039_steps_to_realisation.md

 understands that he is a slave of nature.

 We have now seen what Mumukshutva, or the desire to be free, is.
 The next training is also a very difficult one.
-Nityânitya-Viveka — discriminating between that which is true and that which is untrue, between the eternal and the transitory.
+Nityānitya-Viveka — discriminating between that which is true and that which is untrue, between the eternal and the transitory.
 God alone is eternal, everything else is transitory.
 Everything dies; the angels die, men die, animals